osrf/vrx-docker/README.md

 All VRX teams must submit one folder containing three files for automated evaluation.
 The name of the folder should be the name of the team.
 Please note that the filenames must be identical with how they are listed below.

-1. `sensor_config.yaml`: The team's sensor configuration yaml file.
-One sensor configuration is used for all trials.
+1. `component_config.yaml`: The team's component configuration yaml file.
+One component configuration is used for all trials.
 For more information about this file, please refer to the [Creating a Custom WAM-V](https://github.com/osrf/vrx/wiki/tutorials-Creating%20a%20custom%20WAM-V%20Thruster%20and%20Sensor%20Configuration%20For%20Competition) tutorial.

 2. `thruster_config.yaml`: The team's thruster configuration yaml file.
 One thruster configuration is used for all trials.
 For more information about this file, please refer to the [Creating a Custom WAM-V](https://github.com/osrf/vrx/wiki/tutorials-Creating%20a%20custom%20WAM-V%20Thruster%20and%20Sensor%20Configuration%20For%20Competition) tutorial.